natalia-rios/CSharpAdvanced/README.md

 # CSharpAdvanced
-Solutions to the exercises from Mosh's C# Advanced Course.
+Solutions to the exercises from Mosh Hamedani's C# Advanced Course.